pmikus/terraform-nomad-openvscode-server/README.md

   port.

 ## Usage
-The following command will run an example with standalone instance of OpenVSCode Server.
+The following command will run an example with standalone instance of Code Server.

 ```text